Thursday, 15 May 2025

 Collection Theme: Swiss-German photographic trade, 19th century camera industry, international business correspondence, Emil Wünsche history

-Archival Significance: This 1892 postcard documents a direct commercial inquiry from a Swiss resident to Emil Wünsche, one of Germany's pioneering camera manufacturers.
-Emil Wünsche, who founded his Dresden company in 1872, became a leading producer of photographic equipment and established collaborations with optical giants Carl Zeiss and Voigtländer.
-The sender, H. Schneebeli jun. from Zurich-Wollishofen, requests price lists and ordering conditions, demonstrating how international business relationships were initiated in the late 19th century photographic industry.
-The detailed inquiry about postage fees, customs duties, and total delivery costs reveals the practical considerations of cross-border trade.
-This item is a primary source for understanding the commercial networks that connected Swiss customers with German manufacturers, the marketing strategies of camera companies, and the role of postal communication in facilitating the global spread of photographic technology.
-The card represents the early phase of Emil Wünsche's company, which would later become Wünsche AG, and illustrates the demand for German photographic equipment in neighboring European markets.
+Archival Significance: This 1892 postcard documents a commercial inquiry from a Swiss resident to Emil Wünsche, a pioneering German camera manufacturer founded in Dresden (1872).
+The sender requests price lists and ordering conditions, demonstrating how international business relationships were initiated in the 19th-century photographic industry.
+The inquiry about postage, customs duties, and delivery costs reveals practical cross-border trade considerations.
+A primary source for understanding Swiss-German commercial networks and the marketing strategies of early camera manufacturers.

 Research Note: